 What Tau Sounds Like was originally created by Michael Blake.
 The song is available on the iTunes store.
 I did not record the video or audio, I just adapted and enhanced it for the dome.
 This fulldome version of the video is shared with permission by Michael Blake.
 Tools used in After Effects: Navegar Fulldome Plugin, Escher’s Droste Plugin, and Fractal Explorer Plugin.
 The footage of the children running is originally from a PSA: Save the Children – Running Around the World.

 1k Quicktime Freely Available

 - Available for planetarium use.
-Please contact me if interested.
+Please contact me to obtain a download link.